corrados/edrumulus/doc/algorithm.md

 - press roll varying velocity from high to low and back to high near the middle of the pad
 - press roll varying velocity from high to low and back to high near the edge of the pad
   - the press rolls are for optimizing the parameters for the retrigger cancellation

+## Rim shot test data capture

+The rim shot test data capture is especially useful for mesh hat pads which use a rim shot piezo.
+The following hit sequence shall be recorded:

+- 5 hits at low velocity near the center of the pad
+- 5 rim shots at low velocity near the center of the pad
+- 5 hits at medium velocity near the center of the pad
+- 5 rim shots at medium velocity near the center of the pad
+- 5 hits at high velocity near the center of the pad
+- 5 rim shots at high velocity near the center of the pad
+- 5 hits at low velocity near the edge of the pad
+- 5 hits at high velocity near the edge of the pad

 # Latency between pad hit and audio output of the synthesized drum sound